How to Reduce Hidden Costs by Understanding TCO in Inventory Management

 • Onsite inventory tracking by an MCE rep

-• Proactive stocking of critical parts,
+• Proactive stocking of critical parts

-• Dedicated deliveries and Hot Shot services as needed to their facility
+• Dedicated deliveries and Hot Shot services

-• Inventory tracking app to optimize inventory levels
+• Inventory tracking app to optimize levels

 • Purchase order consolidation